av-mamzikov/break-reminder/README.md

 ### Adding a New Language

-1. Create a new XML file in the `localization` folder with the culture code as filename (e.g., `fr-FR.xml`)
+1. Create a new XML file in the `localization` folder with the culture code as filename (e.g., `it-IT.xml`)
 2. Use this template:
    ```xml
    <?xml version="1.0" encoding="UTF-8"?>